-A succulent, savory Garlic Dijon Leg of Lamb with Fingerling Potatoes is an Easter Dinner I never tire of, year after year.
+A succulent, savory Garlic Dijon Leg of Lamb with Fingerling Potatoes is an dinner I never tire of.
 It’s very easy to make, nearly foolproof and pairs so well with spring vegetables like asparagus or spring peas!
 Leg of lamb is actually a family favorite all year round but it’s kind of a splurge both diet-wise and budget-wise.
 It’s worth it every once in a while for a family Sunday Dinner.

 If you’ve never made bone broth, it’s nearly the same as homemade stock, except it’s cooked longer to leach more of the nutrients from the bone marrow.
 It’s super easy to make out of leftovers in the slow cooker.
 Click here for my Bone Broth Recipe.

 Anyway, back to my lamb.
 This Garlic Dijon Leg of Lamb recipe is savory and simple.
 You combine lemon, mustard, garlic rosemary, salt and pepper and use your hands to smear it on the leg.
 How easy is that?

 Please don’t skimp on the salt and pepper; I don’t really measure them but probably use at least a teaspoon of each.

 The lamb roasts at relatively high heat for the first 20 minutes, then I lower the heat and add my potatoes.
 This year I’m substituting Melissa’s Gemstone Potatoes because I found them on Manager’s Special at Kroger.
 They are similar to Fingerlings and look almost like little Easter Eggs!
 Cute!

 If you don’t have a rosemary bush, I urge you to plant one!
 They last for years and you have fresh rosemary any time you want it.
 Rosemary grows throughout the winter, too.
 In the spring I also plant basil, oregano and thyme.
 So convenient and economical!